-Eagle Terrace is a 59-bed long-term care home located in Newmarket, ON.
+Extendicare Main Street Terrace is a 98-bed long-term care home located in Toronto, Ontario and part of a large organization which provides care and services for seniors across Canada.

-Improving the quality of care, we provide to our residents and their families guides all we do.
+Improving the quality of care we provide for our residents and their families guides all we do.
 We are committed to continuous improvement, and on an ongoing basis, we seek new ways to evolve our practices and strengthen our services.
-Read more about this in our Improving Care Plan.